- 3 Years (Full time)

 Understanding the Audience (20 credits) – An introduction to the main approaches to understanding the relationship between audiences/users and media.
 You'll consider the development of the concept audience, exploring empirical research and theoretical arguments from a range of perspectives including how scholars have conceptualised the audience, how media industries view the audience, as well as, addressing contemporary debates about the usefulness of the category ‘audience’ in the contemporary media context.

 Learning and teaching

-You’ll learn under the guidance of academic teaching practitioners and researchers using a range of teaching and learning methods, to give you the breadth and depth of knowledge and skills that you need for a career in this industry.
-These methods will include practical classes as well as lectures, seminars and tutorials.
+You’ll learn under the guidance of academic teaching practitioners and researchers using a range of teaching and learning methods, giving you the knowledge and skills needed for a career in this industry.
+These methods will include practical classes, as well as lectures, seminars and tutorials.

 In addition, you’ll have a reading list for each module and independent study is a crucial part of the degree, allowing you to develop your own ideas, creativity and understanding.
 Your tutors will be available during their office hours to discuss any issues or questions that arise.

 On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.